-This week's post is authored by Dr. Kim Nicholas—an Associate Professor at Lund University in Sweden, and one of the 2017 Vega Fellows.
-The Vega Fellowship provides science communication and leadership skills to scientists working on environment, climate, and sustainability topics in countries around the Baltic Sea.
-Our Nancy Baron and Sarah Sunu met Kim at the Vega Fellows training at Tvärminne Zoological Station in Finland this past June.
-You can learn more about the connection between Kim's current research and her story in this Scientific American post.
+Dr. Kim Nicholas is our guest author this week; Kim is an Associate Professor at Lund University in Sweden, and is one of the 2017 Vega Fellows, a program to provide science communication and leadership skills to scientists working on environment, climate, and sustainability topics in countries around the Baltic Sea.
+Our Nancy Baron and Sarah Sunu met Kim at the Vega Fellows training at Tvärminne Zoological Station this past June.
+You can learn more about the connection between Kim’s current research and her story in this Scientific American post.
 Follow her on Twitter at @KA_Nicholas, and check out her blog!

 It was nearly 9pm, but the sun was still high in the sky on this warm June evening in southern Finland.

 I was sitting on a deck overlooking small granite islands dotting the Baltic Sea, glass of white wine in hand, gathered in a circle of my fellow environmental scientists.

 The twenty of us had spent an intensive week together as part of the Vega Fellows Science Leadership and Communications training, bonding over how to best distill and share our science with the world in simple, accurate messages.

 We learned that the person in control of an interview, is the one who’s speaking more slowly, making the others appear to be racing to keep up.
 Using pauses effectively to gather your thoughts, or to punctuate an important idea, can help you “stick your landings”—have a clear end from which to continue the conversation.
 I know I tend to speak quickly, but hearing that this diminishes my power is definitely an incentive to give more weight to the space between words.